 Explanation:

-II.
-Incorrect.
-Intensity affects the number of electrons, not their individual kinetic energies.
+II: Intensity affects number of electrons, not their energy.

 32. When the anode of a diode is connected to the positive and negative terminals of a voltage supply respectively,